-The Government is now proposing to transfer responsibility for these services from local councils into the hands of four new, large water services agencies or ‘entities’.
+The Government has announced it will transfer responsibility for these services from local councils into the hands of four new, large water services agencies or ‘entities’.

-Each entity would be owned by the councils in its area, and Iwi/Māori would also participate in the governance structure.
+Each entity will be owned by the councils in its area, and Iwi/Māori would also participate in the governance structure.

-Selwyn would become part of Entity D which covers the majority of the South Island.
+Selwyn will become part of Entity D which covers the majority of the South Island.

-The Government says the reform would save ratepayers money in the long term and would result in better quality, safer water services.
-The new entities would also be responsible for meeting the water quality and safety standards set by the new water regulator, Taumata Arowai.
+The Government says the reform will save ratepayers money in the long term and will result in better quality, safer water services.
+The new entities will also be responsible for meeting the water quality and safety standards set by the new water regulator, Taumata Arowai.